woossi0/suite/docs/usermanual/source/apps/plugincreate/actionoutput.rst

       :language: javascript
       :lines: 73-78

 #.
 Restart the SDK and reload the application in the browser.
 Test the functionality by drawing boxes.
-After drawing a box there will now be a popup at the feature's location containing the area of the box drawn.
+After drawing a box there will now be a pop-up window at the feature's location containing the area of the box drawn.
 The units are in square meters, as the geometry is using Google Web Mercator projection.

    .. figure:: img/actionoutput_popup.png